-The questionnaire was distributed at local community events including the first Comprehensive Plan community meeting, and was posted to the project website for 3 months.
+The questionnaire was distributed at local community events including the first Comprehensive Plan community meeting and was available on the project website for three months.
 This accessibility ensured that individuals who could not attend in-person meetings had the opportunity to share their perspectives and actively engage in the process.
-The feedback collected through the questionnaire played a pivotal role in shaping the development of the Comprehensive Plan and in defining the goals and policies for each of its elements.
+Following this, a findings report was prepared, identifying common themes and community priorities.
+The feedback collected through the questionnaire played a pivotal role in shaping the development of the Comprehensive Plan and in defining the goals and policies for each element.